VostaMartinVM/TellyMeAndroidApp/README.md

 3. As a user I would like to have a “Watch Later” list for the movies that I would like to see in the future.
 4. As a user I would like to have a list of the movies that I have already watched to keep track of them.
 5. As a user, I would like to add movies to my favorite list to have my favorite movies in one place.
-6. As a user, I want to search the movie by its name to view the information about it.
+6. As a user, I want to search specific movies so I can add them to my list.
 7. As a user I would like to view the lists of movies sorted by genres to narrow down the searching process.
 8. As a user, I would like to rate the movie to show how enjoyable the movie was.
 9. As a user I want to give reviews to the films I have already watched to express my opinion about them.